The Most Effective Magnetic Measurement

 Because different rock types differ in their content of magnetic minerals, the magnetic map allows a visualization of the geological structure of the upper crust in the subsurface, particularly the spatial geometry of bodies of rock and the presence of faults and folds.
 This is particularly useful where bedrock is obscured by surface sand, soil or water.
-This allows for several applications of magnetic surveys:
+Applications include geologic mapping, mineral exploration, unexploded ordinance (UXO), and petroleum exploration.

 EDCON-PRJ uses a Cesium Magnetometer manufactured by Geometrics.
 The system’s high performance and multi-function capability are excellent for mapping geologic structure, for mining, oil and gas exploration and the detection of buried drums for environmental surveys.